ChuloWay/Articles/GitIntro.md

 GitHub is a term that is frequently used in discussions about software development, in this article you will learn what it is and some of the basic functions it can accomplish.

-## What is Github?
+## What is GitHub?

-To fully comprehend GitHub, you should first understand what git is.
+To fully comprehend GitHub, you should first understand what Git is.

 <a href="https://git-scm.com/" target="">According to its official documentation,</a>
  Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 Therefore, GitHub is an online software development platform that makes use of Git, an open source version control technology used for project storage, tracking, and collaboration.

-## Why Github?
+## Why GitHub?

 Aside from being one of the biggest communities for programmers, using GitHub is cost-free if your project is publicly available and comes with a wiki and issue tracker that make it simple to provide more detailed documentation and obtain feedback on your work.
 To contribute, simply fork a project, make your modifications, and then send them a pull request via the GitHub youb interface; you will become acquainted with these terminologies as you progress.